section-engineering-education/engineering-education/articles/internet-protocols/index.md

  ### Conclusion

 The rapidly growing population of the world is pushing for the gradual phase-out to Ipv4.
-In addition, the frequent advancement in technology in almost every sector in the community hasled to the development of more networks; hence the depletion of all IPv4 addresses IPv6 is slowly becoming the future of the internet IP addressing system.
+In addition, the frequent advancement in technology in almost every sector in the community has led to the development of more networks; hence the depletion of all IPv4 addresses IPv6 is slowly becoming the future of the internet IP addressing system.

 Blissful reading!